hisacro/knowndict/README.md

 Supports online and offline dictionaries.

 You can import dictionaries in the "stardict" format.
 Instructions are in the app.
+Stardict format dictionaries can be downloaded from  [tuxor1337.frama.io/firedict][1]

 ## build